 contact details of a designated family member who will act for the estate until the executor has been appointed, and

-a letter to the family member recording any informal instructions concerning disposition of assets e.g. “My wedding ring must go to my granddaughter” or “My lounge suite is to be donated to Settlers Park”.
+a letter to the family member recording any informal instructions concerning disposition of assets and personal belongings.

 Settlers Park:

 Secure the assets of the deceased.
 The cottage should be locked and, if it is possible that other people may have access to keys, the locks must be changed.